 the mill easier.
 Many of the friends and relatives here for the project 59

 years ago are no longer with us except in fond memories.
 The mill still

 remains quaint but has evolved, with much tender loving care and hours of

 Lain's Cider Mill is still operated by Lain family descendents.
 Opening the

 last weekend in September and closing the day before Thanksgiving.
-Hours of

 customer's apples, supply recipes for hard cider, allow visitors to be part